mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-ext-mutable-mutable.markdown

 title: sqlalchemy.ext.mutable Mutable Example Code
 category: page
 slug: sqlalchemy-ext-mutable-mutable-examples
-sortorder: 500031048
+sortorder: 500031050
 toc: False
 sidebartitle: sqlalchemy.ext.mutable Mutable
 meta: Example code for understanding how to use the Mutable class from the sqlalchemy.ext.mutable module of the SQLAlchemy project.

-Mutable is a class within the sqlalchemy.ext.mutable module of the SQLAlchemy project.
+`Mutable` is a class within the `sqlalchemy.ext.mutable` module of the SQLAlchemy project.

 ## Example 1 from sqlalchemy-utils